rynewu224/GraphDA/README.md

 # GraphDA
-This is a PyTorch implementation of Unsupervised Domain Adaptation for Graph Classification
+This is a PyTorch implementation of Unsupervised Domain Adaptation for Graph Classification.
+The model is a combination of Graph Neural Networks and some well-known DA frameworks, e.g, replacing the ResNet feature extractor with GCNs.

 ## Requirements
 * numpy==1.15.1